-The Cape Cod Commission conducted a traffic analysis based on 260 residential units and 32,000 square feet of commercial use-much more than currently proposed.
+The Cape Cod Commission conducted a traffic analysis based on 260 residential units and 32,000 square feet of commercial use-much more development than currently proposed.
 This analysis concluded that, based on the amount of development proposed, impacts to traffic on Route 6 were not anticipated to warrant a signalized intersection at the Property driveway.
 However, left turns out of Walsh Way onto Route 6 are anticipated to experience significant delays, particularly in summer months.
 During summer months at afternoon peak that delay will average 3.28 minutes or 196.8 seconds.
 Many people have expressed concerns about traffic impacts on Route 6, and more study of this issue is warranted.
 Recommendations for further study include:

-- · Collect additional traffic data under summer conditions - Conduct a traffic study specifically including a gap analysis of Route 6 under summer conditions - Analyze crash reports for Route 6 at Castle Road, Whitmanville Road, and the School driveway - Evaluate configuration and treatment options for the driveway connection to Route 6
+- Because this analysis was undertaken in February, summer traffic conditions were estimated.
+Collect Andditional traffic data under summer conditions should be collected and assessed. - Conduct a traffic study specifically including a gap analysis of Route 6 under summer conditions - Analyze crash reports for Route 6 at Castle Road, Whitmanville Road, and the School driveway - Evaluate configuration and treatment options for the driveway connection to Route 6